 You can select this option and press <Enter> to access the sub menu.
 You can use the sub menu to change the user password.
+This item will show if the supervisor password is set

 Save & Exit Setup

 Highlight this item and press <Enter> to save the changes that you have made in the Setup Utility and exit the Setup Utility.
 When the Save and Exit dialog box appears, select [OK] to save and exit, or select [Cancel] to return to the main menu.